SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/search-content.md

 ```

 ## Example 2: Search containers by title
-This example queries all container by a specified container display name.
+This example queries all containers by a specified container display name.
 The response includes all container instances in the tenant that match the criteria.

 ### Request